cldeluna/pyats_intro/README.md

 - Arguably an easier way to parse data from legacy network devices
 - Easy way to compare "state" and configurations
 - A testing framework that you can use to validate your network

+This repository will focus on the parsing aspect.

 #### Parsing